Organic Farming: Maintenance

 - you must comply with the organic standards (as laid out by European Commission Regulations and the UK Organic Products Regulations ) as well as the Organic Production and Care of the Environment Standards as advised in the UK Compendium of Organic Standards for the duration of your contract for the area subject to maintenance for each payment category

-- the land must remain registered with a UK-approved organic certification body for the duration of your contract
+- the land must remain registered with a UK-approved organic certification body for the duration of your contract (for the avoidance of doubt, the land registered with the organic certification body must be in the name of the applicant)

 - each year of your contract, you must provide a copy of your annual production (Land Parcel) schedule and a copy of your most recent certificate(s) in support of your annual recurrent claim.
 The certificate(s) provided must cover the whole period of the year of claim.
 You should send these to us as soon as they are supplied to you by your organic certification body